jejacobs23/osteo-RNA-Seq-Workflow/README.md

 Standard tags cleared by default are NM, UQ, PG, MD, MQ, SA, MC and AS.
 Additionally, the OQ tag is removed by the default "RESTORE_ORIGINAL_QUALITIES" parameter.
 Any nonstandard tags should be removed.
 To list all tags within a BAM, use the command: `samtools view input.bam | cut -f 12- | tr '\t' '\n' | cut -d ':' -f 1 | awk '{ if(!x[$1]++) { print }}'` You should leave the RG tag.

 The "SANITIZE" option removes reads that cause problems for certain tools such as MarkIlluminaAdapters.
-It removeds paired reads with missing mates, duplicate records and records with mismatches in length of bases and qualities.
+It removes paired reads with missing mates, duplicate records and records with mismatches in length of bases and qualities.

 For paired read files, because each read in a pair has the same query name, they are listed consecutively.
 We make sure to alter the previous sort order.
 Coordinate sorted reads result in the aligner incorrectly estimating insert size from blocks of paired reads as they are not randomly distributed.

 I use the "OUTPUT_BY_READGROUP=true" option in order to create a separate file for each readgroup (see GATK tutorial 6483).
 The "MAX_DISCARD_FRACTION" option is informational only.
-It does nto affect processing.
+It does not affect processing.
 The "SORT_ORDER=queryname", "RESTORE_ORIGINAL_QUALITIES=true", REMOVE_DUPLICATE_INFORMATION=true" and "REMOVE_ ALIGNMENT_INFORMATION=true" options are all default but I kept them in the code anyway.
 ```
 ALIGNMENT_RUN=<Sample ID>
-INPUT=<path to inptu directory>"/"$ALIGNMENT_RUN".RNA-Seq.bam"
+INPUT=<path to input directory>"/"$ALIGNMENT_RUN".RNA-Seq.bam"
 OUTPUT_DIR=<path to output directory>"/"$ALIGNMENT_RUN

 java -Xmx8G -jar picard.jar RevertSam \